-Alys yanked her hand from Galad's grasp and fell to her knees beside Gwyn, not caring that she knelt in her sister's blood.
+Alys yanked her hand from Galad's grasp and fell to her knees beside her sister, not caring that she knelt in blood.
 She seized Gwyn's pale face between her hands and bent to kiss her brow.
 Tears streamed from her eyes, and sobs racked her body.
 This must be some terrible nightmare, come to haunt her wedding day.